 23 Subtle Signs of Serious Health Issues

-There are plenty of obvious signs of serious health issues that everyone knows—like arm numbness indicating a possible stroke, or chest pain being a telltale sign of a heart attack.
-And while it's easy to assume that any serious condition comes with similar in-your-face symptoms, that's just not always the case.
-In fact, many issues hide in plain sight via seemingly innocuous symptoms that we tend to write off as another inconvenient part of aging.
+There are plenty of obvious signs of serious health issues that everyone knows—like numbness in your arm indicating a possible stroke, or chest pains prior to a heart attack.
+But while these examples might lead you to assume that all serious conditions comes with similar in-your-face symptoms, that's just not always the case.
+In fact, many health problems hide in plain sight via seemingly innocuous symptoms that we tend to write off as nothing more than inconvenient aspects of aging.
 To help you be safe as opposed to sorry, we've rounded up the subtle unexplained bodily changes that could indicate something bigger, and more serious, is at play.

-Bad breath is certainly unpleasant, but it's often chalked up to having a little too much garlic at dinner or a reminder that we need to be more vigilant about oral hygiene.
-However, Dr. Rhonda Kalasho, a double-board-certified dentist in Los Angeles, California, says it can also be a sign of a serious health condition.
+Bad breath is certainly unpleasant, especially for the person you are speaking with when you have it, but it's often chalked up to little more than having too much garlic at dinner or an embarrassing, but relatively harmless, reminder that you need to be more vigilant about oral hygiene.
+However, Rhonda Kalasho, DDS, a double-board-certified dentist in Los Angeles, California, says that in some cases, chronic bad breath may indicate a more concerning health condition.

 Here's a scary statistic: 90 percent of adults with kidney disease don't know they have it, according to the Centers for Disease Control and Prevention (CDC).
-That's because "symptoms of kidney disease can be subtle and easy to ignore," says Dr. George Aronoff, MD, vice president of clinical affairs at DaVita Kidney Care, which has multiple locations throughout the U.S.
+That's because "symptoms of kidney disease can be subtle and easy to ignore," says George Aronoff, MD, vice president of clinical affairs at DaVita Kidney Care.

 So what should you look out for as far as subtle symptoms go?
 "Ammonia breath or an ammonia or metal taste in [the] mouth," according to Aronoff.
 He notes that waste build-up in the body can also cause changes in taste.

 Constantly needing to use the bathroom is certainly an inconvenience, but it's not something everyone feels the need to address with their doctor.
-However, they should, seeing as frequent urination could be a sign of diabetes, the seventh leading cause of death in America, the American Diabetes Association notes.
+However, they should, seeing as frequent urination could be a sign of diabetes, the seventh leading cause of death in America, according to the American Diabetes Association.

-If left untreated, diabetes can lead to multiple organ issues including problems with nerves, kidneys, blood vessels, and infections.
-So if you have to pee more than normal, bring it up to your doctor before it's too late.
+If left untreated, diabetes can lead to multiple issues including problems with your body's nerves, kidneys, and blood vessels, as well as greater risk of infections.

-According to the World Health Organization, nearly half of adults experience headaches; so it's no surprise that they're able to hide in plain sight even when they're a symptom of a more serious problem, like a stroke.
-According to 2015 research published in The Caspian Journal of Internal Medicine, persistent headaches—especially when they're accompanied by vomiting, nausea, and visual changes—could be a warning sign that a stroke is imminent.
+According to the World Health Organization, nearly half of adults experience headaches in some capacity.
+And because they're so common, they often aren't viewed as being anything more serious than an unavoidable annoyance caused by things like stress and dehydration.
+According to a 2015 study published in the Caspian Journal of Internal Medicine, however, persistent headaches—especially when accompanied by vomiting, nausea, and changes to your vision—could be a warning sign that a stroke is imminent.

-For reasons ranging from stigma to insurance red tape, 56 percent of Americans with a mental health condition such as panic attacks don't receive treatment, according to Mental Health America.
-Not only is this dangerous to one's mental wellness, it's a potential physical risk as well, since panic attacks and other stress-related issues can actually be signs of heart problems.
+According to 2018 data from Mental Health America, 56 percent of Americans with a mental health condition don't receive proper treatment.
+This includes conditions like panic disorder and anxiety, both of which may cause panic attacks.
+Not only is this lack of treatment detrimental to one's mental health, it's a potential physical risk as well, since panic attacks are also warning signs of potential heart disease.

-"Although chest pain and a tightening sensation are the common and obvious symptoms of coronary artery disease, there can be less obvious symptoms," explains Dr. Carolyn Dean, MD, a heart health specialist and author of The Magnesium Miracle.
-Among these less obvious symptoms are panic, anxiety, and stress, all of which can cause chest pain that you may not recognize as heart-related and therefore may not treat with urgency.
+"Although chest pain and a tightening sensation are the common and obvious symptoms of coronary artery disease, there can be less obvious symptoms," says Carolyn Dean, MD, a heart health specialist and author of The Magnesium Miracle.
+She notes that among these less obvious symptoms are panic, anxiety, and stress, all of which can cause chest pain that you may not immediately register as the sign of a bigger, heart-related health issue.

-Chronic obstructive pulmonary disease (COPD) is a group of lung diseases that are difficult to detect early on.
-In fact, coughing—along with tightness in the chest and breathlessness—often develop before diagnosis, according to the COPD Foundation.
+Chronic obstructive pulmonary disease, or COPD, is a lung disease that can be difficult to detect early on.
+And many patients develop a cough—often accompanied by tightness in the chest and trouble breathing—before they are given a diagnosis, the COPD Foundation says.
 If you begin to experience unexplained coughing that doesn't go away, schedule an appointment with your doctor.

-This symptom is frequently ignored by both doctors and patients, mainly because some people are just naturally prone to stumbles.
-But Dr. Anthony Kouri, MD, an orthopedic surgeon at the University of Toledo Medical Center, cautions that it can be a sign of something much worse: amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig's disease.
+This symptom is frequently ignored by both doctors and patients, mainly because people vary greatly when it comes to their physical coordination.
+But Anthony Kouri, MD, an orthopedic surgeon at the University of Toledo Medical Center, cautions that if you notice any changes in the level of control you have over your body, this could be a sign of amyotrophic lateral sclerosis, or ALS—also known as Lou Gehrig's disease.